jdcockrill/voxvibe/README.md

 For further development details on specific components, you can explore their respective directories.
 The `app/README.md` can be used for more detailed notes on Python app development, and `extension/README.md` for extension-specific development notes.

+### Credits

+A special thanks to the following people for their contributions:

+- **[dkh99](https://github.com/dkh99):** For significant contributions to the design of the user experience.

 ### Release

 To release a new version, follow these steps: